EU regulators give Volkswagen until end of year to provide information

-BRUSSELS (Reuters) - The European Commission has given Volkswagen (VOWG_p.DE) until the end of the year to provide information it has requested to clarify irregularities on carbon dioxide values, a spokeswoman said on Friday.
+BRUSSELS, Nov 20 (Reuters) - The European Commission has given Volkswagen until the end of the year to provide information it has requested to clarify irregularities on carbon dioxide values, a spokeswoman said on Friday.

 Volkswagen wrote back to the Commission, asking for extra time after EU Energy and Environment Commissioner Arias Canete wrote letters to all 28 EU member states and also to Volkswagen seeking information on irregularities.